Animankhandelwal/NLP-DA-PROJECT/README.md

 # NLP-DA-PROJECT
-THIS IS THE REPOSITORY FOR THE NLP DA PROJECT FOR THE TITLE NATURAL DISASTER TWEET ANALYSIS This project uses DistilBERT for classifying tweets as disaster-related or non-disaster-related.
-Follow the steps below to set up the environment and run the project.
+This project utilizes DistilBERT to classify tweets as disaster-related or non-disaster-related, providing a lightweight and efficient NLP solution.
+Follow the steps below to set up the environment and execute the code.

-Requirements
+📋 Requirements
 Python: Version 3.6 or higher

-Libraries: Install required libraries by running:
+Libraries: Install the required libraries by running:

 bash
-Copy code
 pip install pandas scikit-learn transformers torch

 Dataset: Ensure you have train.csv and test.csv files for training and testing.
-Place these files in your working directory or update the code with the correct file paths.
+Place these files in the working directory or update the file paths in the code.

-Steps to Execute
+🚀 Steps to Execute
-Set Up Environment:
+1. Set Up Environment

-Install the required libraries as mentioned above.
+Install the required libraries as outlined above.
 Confirm that train.csv and test.csv are available in the directory you’re working in.

-Load and Preprocess the Data:
+3. Load and Preprocess the Data

-Start by loading the data using the paths provided in the code.
+Start by loading the data using the specified paths.
-Preprocess the text data (e.g., convert to lowercase, remove special characters) for uniformity and improved model performance.
+Preprocess the text data by normalizing, removing special characters, and preparing it for tokenization.

-Tokenize and Encode the Text:
+4. Tokenize and Encode the Text

-Use the DistilBERT tokenizer to convert text data into a format suitable for model input.
+Use the DistilBERT tokenizer to transform the text data into model-compatible format.
-Set max_length for truncation/padding, ensuring uniform input sizes across all text samples.
+Set max_length to truncate and pad sequences to a consistent length across all samples.

-Initialize and Configure the Model:
+5. Initialize and Configure the Model
 Load the DistilBERT model pre-trained for sequence classification.
-Configure training parameters such as batch size, number of epochs, and learning rate.
+Configure training parameters such as batch_size, num_train_epochs, and learning_rate.

-Train the Model:
+6. Train the Model

-Run the training code to fine-tune the DistilBERT model on the dataset.
+Run the training code to fine-tune DistilBERT on the disaster tweet dataset.
 Training progress, including loss values, will be displayed in the console or log.

-Evaluate the Model:
+7. Evaluate the Model

-After training, evaluate the model on validation data to check its performance metrics (e.g., F1 score, accuracy).
+After training, evaluate the model on validation data to check performance metrics (e.g., F1 score, accuracy).
-Review metrics to understand model accuracy and identify potential improvements.
+Review metrics to assess model accuracy and identify areas for potential improvement.

-Make Predictions:
+8. Make Predictions

-Use the model to make predictions on the test dataset.
+Use the model to generate predictions on the test dataset.
-Save the predictions to a file (e.g., predictions.csv) for analysis or submission if required.
+Save the predictions to a file (e.g., predictions.csv) for analysis or potential submission.

-Additional Notes
+📊 Additional Information
 GPU Support: This project benefits from GPU acceleration.
-It is recommended to use Google Colab, Kaggle, or a local machine with GPU support for faster training.
+Use Google Colab, Kaggle, or a local machine with GPU support for faster training.
-Adjustable Parameters: Experiment with parameters such as num_train_epochs, learning_rate, and max_length based on your dataset and available resources.
+Configurable Parameters: Experiment with parameters like num_train_epochs, learning_rate, and max_length to optimize performance based on your dataset and resources.